I-m-a-Dude/I-m-a-Dude/README.md

 - 🔭 I’m currently working on school projects

-- 🌱 I’m currently learning more about App and Web Dev.
+- 🌱 I’m currently learning more about App and Web Dev and Machine Learning.

 - 👨‍💻 All of my projects are available at https://github.com/I-m-a-Dude/projects